 This was the result of an 11-week process of problem-setting, testing, and iterating.
 But, once we delivered the design,

-After our final presentation, I decided to spend a little more time refining some of the concerns I had based on
+I decided to spend a little more time refining the design concerns I had based on

 For future design iterations, I decided to work with a smaller screen size instead of the iPhone X to get a better perspective for a variety of screen sizes.

 Viewing search results; Iteration 3 → Iteration 4.

 I learned that hospitals were too scattered across a city for an everyday user to interpret their distances.
 This led to redundancy for the map to appear on a user's screen before the list of doctors.

 Interactive elements from the doctor's profile page were moved due to ergonomic issues with the previous screen.
 The concept came from design pattern suggestions by Luke Wroblewski.

 Setting up a cancellation alert; Iteration 3 → Iteration 4

 I learned from talking to hospital staff that patients have appointments every 3rd or 4th week.
 Most of the time, they ask to be alerted about any openings between appointments.
 Now,

 The "confirmed appointments" and the "cancellation alerts" were first separated with tabs, and the patient had to be selected through a drop-down menu.